Not so happy with the tips you’re getting? It might not be a reflection of your service — it might just be the state you live in.

-It’s one thing to bypass a tip jar or just leave the gratuity line blank when you’re signing a check, but it’s harder to physically press a button saying you aren’t going to leave anything.
+It’s one thing to bypass a tip jar at the checkout counter or just leave the gratuity line blank when you’re signing a check, but it’s harder to physically press a button saying you aren’t going to leave anything.

 (Square’s POS also has a function that allows you to add suggested tip amounts to the checkout screen.
 If you decide to customize these amounts, make sure the percentages or dollar amounts aren’t too high.
 This can alienate customers and make it less likely that they’ll come back.)

 Position your register strategically.

 In real estate and tipping, location matters.
 The same survey by Software Advice found that 41 percent of respondents said being near a cashier or server while entering a tip would “probably” or “definitely” increase their likelihood to tip.
 Try placing the register near a hub of server activity, or have servers bring an iPad to customers when they are paying their check.

 When people have to wait in a long line, they’re going to get frustrated.
 Frustrated customers probably aren’t going to feel very generous when it comes time to tip (especially if they’ve been waiting on their first coffee of the day).

 At busy times, streamline the process by taking orders in line and having customers pay while they’re waiting.
 That way, customers know that you’re doing everything you can to get them in and out quickly, which they’ll keep in mind when it’s time to tip.